spareinetrip/stremula-1/README.md

 ```

 The server will:
+- Start HTTP server on port 7003 (or configured port) for localhost access (127.0.0.1)
-- Start on port 7003 (or the port specified in config.json)
+- Start HTTPS server on port 7004 (or configured port + 1) for IP address access (with self-signed certificate)
 - Serve content from the database
 - Be ready immediately (no startup delay)